 Collaboration is key to creating systems of intervention.
 In District 96, our system of intervention begins with the robust assessment system based on our identified targets for each grade level course.
 We use Northwest Evaluation Assessment Measures of Academic Progress (MAP) for all students in grades K-8 three times a year for math and literacy.
 This data point is used for consideration of additional time and support in the areas of math and literacy.
 All students are also assessed using Curriculum Based Measurements (CBM's) in the area of literacy to gather additional data.
 Students with additional triggering data points are administered CBMs in the area of math.
 This process is used to hone in on and identify students with specific skill deficits, addressed within our system of intervention.
 Each building in District 96 has a Problem Solving Team made up of many individuals whose purpose is to provide support to the individual teachers to determine steps to be taken in the classroom in order to identify overall needs.
 This Problem Solving Team reviews progress monitoring data on a regular basis to determine if additional time and support is needed by moving up the pyramid of interventions.

-Beginning with the 2017-18 school year, Woodlawn Middle School began implementing a new schedule that is condusive to higher levels of student learning and performance.
+Beginning with the 2017-18 school year, Woodlawn Middle School began implementing a new schedule that is conducive to higher levels of student learning and performance.
 In addition to adding time to core content classes, the new schedule includes a daily "flex" period for all students.
 During flex, students have access to the following supports, based upon individual need:

-- Tier 2 & Tier 3 Literacy and Math intervention with a certified teacher
+- Tier 2 & Tier 3 Literacy and Math intervention

 - Tier I support (extension and remediation) in all content areas, provided by the grade level content teachers

 - Related service and resource supports as indicated by specific student IEP's